commonkarma/commonkarma.org-source/index.md

 - spread a warning to other people's browsers so they could avoid <del>the same garbage<del>?
 - punished <del>websites pushing garbage</del> with lost traffic and lost profits?

-Would it give you a strange sense of satisfaction?
+Would it give you a warm sense of satisfaction?

 What if this worked not just for outright junk, but <del>low quality stuff</del> too?
 So many <del>wastes of time</del>.
 Everyone and their mother has a <del>web page claiming the best way to boil an egg</del>.
 Or who to vote for.
 Maybe 1 out of 10 of them are worth your time.
 Can you imagine not wading through ten <del>pieces of junk</del> to find one good thing?